The Road to Newarre

 One upright by the wide West road outside of Severen where Denna played her song.

 Two upright Kvothe passes through when he leaves fae, Apparently present in both worlds simultaneously since when he looks back at Felurian from mortal, she stands between them.
-A reference to passing greystone is also glimpsed when he enters the Fae from one of the deepest and oldest parts of the Eld, not far from Felurian's pool.
+A reference to passing grey stone is also glimpsed when he enters the Fae from one of the deepest and oldest parts of the Eld, not far from Felurian's pool.

 The results of the boys research tell us variously